thriveweb/cordner/content/services/taxation-and-compliance.md

 categories:
   - category: Taxation and Compliance
 ---
-State and federal regulations are just a few of the many challenges that Cordner Advisory tax accountants are here to navigate for you.
-Our committed team stay at the forefront of all developments in the field so you are completely informed when it comes to:
+State and federal regulations are just a few of the many challenges that the team at Cordner Advisory are here to navigate for you.
+Our committed advisors stay at the forefront of all developments in the field so you are completely informed when it comes to:

 * Business Activity Statements
 * Company Secretarial/ASIC Obligations